StarCitizenTools/starcitizen-tools/extensions/CodeMirror/resources/lib/codemirror/CONTRIBUTING.md

   include the resulting link in your bug report.

 ## Contributing code

+Note that we are not accepting any new addons or modes into the main distribution.
+If you've written such a module, please distribute it as a separate NPM package.

 - Make sure you have a [GitHub Account](https://github.com/signup/free)
 - Fork [CodeMirror](https://github.com/codemirror/CodeMirror/)